Maede-alv/jenkins-master-ansible/README.md

 - **No version control** for Jenkins configuration
 - **Inconsistent environments** between development and production

-Sound familiar?
-Let's solve these problems with modern DevOps practices.

 ---

-## 💡 The Solution: Infrastructure as Code for Jenkins
+## The Solution: Infrastructure as Code for Jenkins

 We're going to build a Jenkins infrastructure that's:
 - **Declarative**: Configuration defined in code